johnston9/shot-caller-production/README.md

 ### The Chat page

   This allows users to add and view chats.
-It also has a link to the profiles page which contains all existing users and the ability for the user to to follow them.
+It also has a link to the profiles page which contains all existing users and the ability for the user to follow them.
 In doing so the user will create their feed of posts from their followed users.
-It is intended to build a community for the users of the app where they can share their thoughts and experiences and promote themselves and in return the actaul software itself.<br>
+It is intended to build a community for the users of the app where they can share their thoughts and experiences and promote themselves and in return the actual software itself.<br>
   First time and returning users who are trying to find out about the software and deciding whether or not to purchase a product can browse all the Chat messages from users who are already using the software, along with their comments, in the Chat feature.
 This will give the user a real unfiltered idea about the actual realtime use of the app.

 <h2 align="center">